 - M and N values for the channel

 - DCC enabled/disabled

 - VCO divider enabled/bypassed

-- CLK input duty cycle (note that the internal VCO has a 50% duty cycle)
+- CLK input duty cycle

-The DCC function is enabled, by default, for each channel divider.
+The DCC function is enabled by default for each channel divider.
 However, the DCC function can be disabled individually for each channel divider by setting the disable Divider x DCC bit for that channel.

 Certain M and N values for a channel divider result in a non-50% duty cycle.
-A non-50% duty cycle can also result in an even division, if $M \neq N$.
-The duty-cycle correction function automatically corrects non-50% duty cycles at the channel divider output to 50% duty cycle.
+A non-50% duty cycle can also result in an even division, if M \neq N. The duty-cycle correction function automatically corrects non-50% duty cycles at the channel divider output to 50% duty cycle.